jewelsjacobs/express-checkout-app/README.md

 ### What else?
 I would have liked to have done interactive video training for every SDK to create samples with buttons.
 Code samples provided.
 I also would LOVE to set up a REPL based training platform like Codeacademy [(Watson API on Codeacademy)](https://www.codecademy.com/learn/ibm-watson)

-# Ideas I Had on how to Engage Developers in PayPal Products
+# Ideas I had on how to engage developers in PayPal products
 After 4 years of running a Pair Programming meetup I found the main motivator for developers was to make money.
 Learn how to code for a startup or to get a job.
 PayPal products facilitate financial transactions.
 What if PayPal's Development OutReach reasources / assets focused on helping develolpers use PayPal products to make money?

 There were a couple of ideas I had along these lines: